 There are two types of disqualifiers, automatic disqualifiers and discretionary disqualifiers.
 Automatic disqualifiers are things that will automatically stop an applicant from being hired or even being considered for employment by a law enforcement agency.
 There are no exceptions or waivers for automatic disqualifiers.
 Discretionary disqualifiers are things which are evaluated on a case-by-case basis.
-The list of automatic disqualifers will vary from state to state and also be department.
+The list of automatic disqualifers will vary from state to state and also by department.
 Generally, the list of automatic disqualifiers is on the website for the Peace Officer Standards and Training or POST website for each state, and is also listed on law enforcement agencies website.
 I is vital to look at the list of disqualifiers to make certain that nothing on the list applies to you.

 One example of an automatic disqualifier is if you have a felony or misdemeanor criminal conviction for domestic violence.
 Federal law bans individuals convicted of a crime of domestic violence, whether it is a felony or misdemeanor, from possessing a firearm.
 Since possessing a firearm is a requirement of being a sworn law enforcement officer, such persons would not be able to carry out the duties of a law enforcement officer and thus it is an automatic disqualifier.
 Other types of automatic disqualifiers would include being convicted of crimes involving moral turpitude or honesty, whether it is a felony or a misdemeanor.

 Discretionary disqualifiers are going to vary greatly from department to department.
 One example of this would be an applicants’ driving record.
 An automatic disqualifier might include receiving a 3 speeding tickets within the past year.
 However, for an applicant that has received 3 speeding tickets within the past 5 years, that would be evaluated on a case-by-case basis and thus would be a discretionary disqualifier.